Exporting fresh exotic tropical fruit to Europe

 - Keep track of trade developments and statistics on the Trade Map website of the International Trade Centre (ITC).

-Belgium and Spain grow fast as exotic fruit exporters
+Belgium and Spain are the main exotic fruit exporters

-While the Netherlands is a stable and important re-exporter of exotic fruit, with Germany and France as the principle destinations, Belgium has greatly improved its position as a trade hub over the past five years (see Figure 3).
+While the Netherlands is a stable and important re-exporter of exotic fruit, with Germany and France as the principle destinations, Belgium has gained an important position as a trade hub for Madagascan lychees (see Figure 3).
+The high volume of imports of the Netherlands and Belgium can be mainly attributed to their popular logistical routes.

 The Netherlands trades a variety of exotic tropical products that are sourced throughout the year in, for example, Colombia, South Africa, Zimbabwe, Thailand, Vietnam and Malaysia.
 Belgium has significantly increased its re-export of lychees from Madagascar due to logistical choices.
 It is its principle exotic import, especially during December and January.

-Spain exports mostly locally produced exotic fruit varieties such as pomegranates, kaki fruit, and cherimoya, which are likely to be included in the same trade statistics and explain their export growth
+Spain exports mostly locally produced exotic fruit varieties such as kaki fruit, pomegranates, and cherimoya, which are likely to be included in the same trade statistics and explain their strong export growth.

 High consumption of exotic fruit in Germany and France